effektif/user-docs/docs/action-types.rst

 Action Types
 ============

-All actions are displayed as lines in the 'Simple action list' and as rounded rectangles in the 'Advanced flows' view.
+Actions are displayed as rounded rectangles in the :ref:`process-builder`.

-Actions typically have a configuration panel that opens up when you select the action.
+Actions typically have a configuration panel that opens when you select the action.

 .. _user-task: